Geology of Mercury: Difficulties in exploration

 Reaching Mercury from Earth poses significant technical challenges, because the planet orbits so much closer to the Sun than does the Earth.
 A Mercury-bound spacecraft launched from Earth must travel 91 million kilometers into the Sun's gravitational potential well.
 Starting from the Earth's orbital speed of 30 km/s, the change in velocity (delta-v) the spacecraft must make to enter into a Hohmann transfer orbit that passes near Mercury is large compared to other planetary missions.
 The potential energy liberated by moving down the Sun's potential well becomes kinetic energy; requiring another large delta-v to do anything other than rapidly pass by Mercury.
 In order to land safely or enter a stable orbit the spacecraft must rely entirely on rocket motors because Mercury has negligible atmosphere.
 A direct trip to Mercury actually requires more rocket fuel than that required to escape the Solar System completely.
-As a result, only two space probes, Mariner 10 and MESSENGER, both by NASA, have visited Mercury so far.
+As a result, only three space probes, Mariner 10, MESSENGER, and BepiColombo have visited Mercury so far.

 Furthermore, the space environment near Mercury is demanding, posing the double dangers to spacecraft of intense solar radiation and high temperatures.

 Historically, a second obstacle has been that Mercury's period of rotation is a slow 58 Earth days, so that spacecraft flybys are restricted to viewing only a single illuminated hemisphere.
-In fact, unfortunately, even though Mariner 10 space probe flew past Mercury three times during 1974 and 1975, it observed the same area during each pass.
+Unfortunately, even though Mariner 10 space probe flew past Mercury three times during 1974 and 1975, it observed the same area during each pass.
 This was because Mariner 10's orbital period was almost exactly 3 sidereal Mercury days, and the same face of the planet was lit at each of the close approaches.
 As a result, less than 45% of the planet's surface was mapped.

 Earth-based observations are made difficult by Mercury's constant proximity to the Sun.
 This has several consequences: